Federal Direct Loan Information:

 |Undergraduate Aggregate Loan Limit $57,500 (no more than $23,000 may be subsidized)|

 Prior Federal Loans and Financial Aid History.
-If you currently have a Stafford Loan and would like to check the interest rate, servicer information, and other financial aid history, go to the National Student Loan Data System.
+If you currently have a Direct Loan and would like to check the interest rate, servicer information, and other financial aid history, go to the National Student Loan Data System.

 Interest rate cap for military members.
 If you qualify under the Service Members Civil Relief Act, the interest rate on loans you obtained before entering military service may be capped at 6% during your military service.
 You must contact your loan servicer to request this benefit.